christiskatsouris/Computational-Econometrics-R/README.md

 ```

 In practise, the additional condition of having the weight vector being between zero and one is necessary when constructing the optimization problem to avoid infeasible solutions especially in the case where the optimal portfolio problem is constructed based on small number of observations.

-To implement the aformentioned procedure in R, we can employ a specific type of optimization algorithms called ['Genetic Algorithm'](https://rpubs.com/Argaadya/550805) (GA) which employs an iterative procedure to converge to an approximate solution given a prespecified number of iterations.
+- To implement the aformentioned procedure in R, we can employ a specific type of optimization algorithms called ['Genetic Algorithm'](https://rpubs.com/Argaadya/550805) (GA) which employs an iterative procedure to converge to an approximate solution given a prespecified number of iterations.

+- The main idea of the the 'Genetic Algorithm' is that it considers a fitness function.
+The algorithm begins with a population of N 'individuals" (nodes or stocks in the financial network) with DNA or weights $w_i$ for i = 1,...,N. The fitness of each individual is evaluated based on a fitness function in a manner bearing certain analogies to the exchange of DNA in biological organisms.
+Heuristically, the algorithm converges for a large number of replications which results to the optimal vector of weights $\hat{w}_i$.

 ```R